The Conference Board: History

 The organization is considered an unbiased "trusted source for statistics and trends, second only to perhaps the U.S. Bureau of Labor Statistics".
 After World War II, it expanded to non-U.S. members for the first time.
-In 1954, it founded The Conference Board of Canada in Montreal, which was spun off as an independent non-profit in 1981.
-In 1959, its first overseas CEO-level was held in Torquay, England, bringing together executives and board presidents from the US, UK, and Canada.
+In 1954, it founded The Conference Board of Canada.
+In 1959, its first overseas CEO-level meeting was held in Torquay, England, bringing together executives and board presidents from the US, UK, and Canada.

 In January 1970, the National Industrial Conference Board officially changed its name to The Conference Board.
 This followed the launch in 1967 of the U.S. Consumer Confidence Index, a monthly survey of households that remains its flagship economic indicator.
 In 1976, it added the Measure of CEO Confidence, which tracks the attitudes of chief executives regarding economic conditions overall and within their industry (in conjunction with The Business Council).

 In 1996, the U.S. Department of Commerce selected The Conference Board to produce and distribute the US leading economic indicator series.

 In 2006, The Conference Board established its China Center for Economic and Business in Beijing as a resource for senior executives of multinational companies.

 In 2015, the Committee for Economic Development (CED) merged with The Conference Board as its US public-policy center.
-The Conference Board has offices in New York, Brussels, Beijing, Hong Kong, and Singapore.
+The Conference Board has offices in New York, Brussels, Beijing, Hong Kong, Singapore, and Toronto.

 In 2025, The Conference Board launched "Navigating Washington", a series focused on helping businesses adapt to the significant changes in US public policy.
 The suite of insights includes a tariff tracker, instant analysis of executive orders, and regular guidance on policies impacting the economy, corporate governance and sustainability, human capital, and other topics.

+In 2026, Gillian Riley was appointed president to lead The Conference Board's Canada operations.

+Membership

+The organization offers four membership tiers:

+C-Suite Membership (Individual): for C-Suite-level executives.

+Executive Membership (Group): for C-Suite-level executives and their leadership teams.

+Leadership Membership (Group): for an organization's senior functional executives.

+Council Membership (Individual): groups of around 40 executives.